basho/cuttlefish/README.md

 We'll also eventually be able to source `vm.args` from the `riak.conf` also, but baby steps.

 ### Next Steps
-* I have removed mention of **default.config** from this readme.
+[DONE] I have removed mention of **default.config** from this readme.
 Hopefully, you're asking right now "What's that?".
 I need to remove that from the implementation.
-* Model the entire riak 1.4 standard app.config in `riak.conf`
+[DONE] Model the entire riak 1.4 standard app.config in `riak.conf`

-### P.S.
-Names are placeholders.
-I don't intend to ship cuttlefish_schema:tyktorp/3; however, it wouldn't be the worst thing ;)

-fullbokat.
+* Generate the `riak.conf` that would ship with riak from the schema